whit3rabbit/sysmon-validator/README.md

 The compiled binary will be available at `target/release/sysmon_validator`

-### Schema Files
+### Schema Support

-Place your XSD schema files in one of these locations:

-- `./schemas/`
-- `./src/schemas/`
-- Same directory as the executable

-Schema files should follow one of these naming patterns:

-- `v4_22_schema.xsd`
-- `sysmonconfig-schema-4.22.xsd`
+XSD schema files are now embedded directly into the binary, eliminating the need for external schema files.
+However, you can still load additional or custom schemas if needed using the `XsdValidator::load_schemas()` method.

 ## Command Line Usage